 Detailed project planning data can be found at the channel manufacturers and in the technical literature.

 The following examples serve as an overview for flow measurement.

-1) At smaller distances the measuring accuracy is reduced, see "Technical data".
+The value given takes into account the block distance.
+At smaller distances, the measuring accuracy is reduced, see "Technical data".

 Rectangular overfall